 The hot springs are located on the side of the island opposite Tuk-tuk, outside of Panguruan—the largest settlement on Pulau Samosir.
 While the hot springs are interesting to see, the sulfuric smell is noxious and the water is too hot to enjoy.

-Skilled motorbike drivers can brave the terrible road higher into the hills to see the source of the hot springs.
-The views of Lake Toba from above the hot springs is spectacular— it's the best place to grab a photo of Lake Toba.
+Skilled motorbike drivers can brave the road higher into the hills to see the source of the hot springs.
+The views of Lake Toba from above the hot springs are spectacular, and it's the best place to grab a photo of the lake.

-Located in Simanindo approximately nine miles from Tuk-tuk, an ancient king's traditional house was restored and converted into the Batak Museum.
-The museum is small, but a must if you are interested in understanding more about the extremely interesting Batak culture.
+Located in Simanindo, approximately nine miles from Tuk-tuk, an ancient king's traditional house was restored and converted into the Batak Museum.
+The museum is small, but a must if you are interested in understanding more about the Batak culture.

 Drive Around the Island

-Circumnavigating the whole of Pulau Samosir may require a very early start, however, riding along the lake on a motorbike is a very enjoyable way to see everyday village life.
-Old churches, volcanic scenery, and daily life keep every mile you drive interesting enough to see what's around the next bend.
+Circumnavigating the whole of Pulau Samosir may require an early start, however, riding along the lake on a motorbike is a very enjoyable way to see everyday village life.
+Old churches, volcanic scenery, and daily life keep each mile you drive interesting enough to see what's around the next bend.

 Overall, the roads are in fairly good condition, however, rough patches and random animal crossings keep things extra exciting.
 Helmet and international license laws are rarely ever enforced on Pulau Samosir.

-A motorbike can be rented for around $7 per day; the price includes a full tank of gas which you do not have to replace.
+Rent a motorbike for around $7 per day; the price includes a full tank of gas which you do not have to replace.
 Cheaper rates can be negotiated if you take the motorbike for more than one day.